paengs/Net2Net/README.md

   ```

 ## Notes
-All parameters are fixed except new weights from Net2Net.
+- All parameters are fixed except new weights from Net2Net.
+- The Net2Net core module (net2net.py) can be used in various deep learning libraries (theano, caffe etc.) because it has only numpy dependency.